Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Experiments

 \section{Experiments}

-We designed our experiments to answer the following questions: \begin{itemize} \itemsep{0.1em} \item Can Realistic Actor-Critic outperform state-of-the-art algorithms in continuous control tasks? \item Can Realistic Actor-Critic better balance between value overestimation and underestimation? \item What is the contribution of each technique in Realistic Actor-Critic? \end{itemize}
+We designed our experiments to answer the following questions: \begin{itemize} [leftmargin=8mm] \itemsep{0.1em} \item Can Realistic Actor-Critic outperform state-of-the-art algorithms in continuous control tasks? \item Can uncertainty punished Q-learning(UPQ) improve the quality of value approximation? \item What is the contribution of each technique in Realistic Actor-Critic? \end{itemize}